amarasantos16/Asteroids/README.md

 # Asteroids

-Group members:
+###Group members:

-Amara, Lynell, Manuel and Joseph
+Amara, Lynelle, Manuel and Joseph

-Project goal:
+###Project goal:

+Write an Asteroids game in Phaser

-Current tasks:
+###Current tasks:

+- move spaceship image around screen using keyboard input
+- add a background image
+- add asteroids and give them movement
+- ~~create html~~ ✓
-/create html/ / get an image on the screen/
+- ~~get an image on the screen~~ ✓